mlflow/mlflow/examples/fastai/workshop-instructions.md

 az ml model list
 ```

-### Display the training dataset

-Now let's take a look at the dataset we'll be using for this training.

-TODO: instructions on opening the sample notebook.
-Anything needs to be installed to run the notebook?
-FastAI?

 ### Run training code on the compute instance

 `train.py` in the `fastai` folder contains the training code.
 We can look at the code together.
 One thing to note is that the code doesn't have any AzureML SDK dependencies, but it's still capable of using AzureML services as tracking server and logging metrics, models and artifacts to your AzureML workspace.
 You'll see this in the next step.